BioRRW/DRAM2/docs/getting_started/dram1_to_dram2.rst

 .. code-block:: bash

-    dram2 -o from_fasta -c 2 call \
+    dram2 -d from_fasta -t 2 call \
       ./input_fasta_files/*.fasta

 Recall the notes about commands above.
 ^^^^^^^^^

-Notice the output is specified by a ``-o`` and is passed to the dram2 command before the call command runs, the same with the ``-c`` command that tells dram the most cores it needs are 2.
+Notice the output is specified by a ``-o`` and is passed to the dram2 command before the call command runs, the same with the ``-t`` command that tells dram the most cores it needs are 2.
 The commands that get passed to ``dram2`` are universal and work with all ``dram2`` sub-commands, but you don't pass them after the sub-commands.

-So ``dram2 call -o`` would not work.
+So ``dram2 call -d`` would not work.
 The reverse is also true: you don't pass an option to ``dram2`` that goes to the sub-commands, so ``dram2 --prodigal_mode train call -0 soil/test1`` would not work.

 Additionally, ``dram2 call`` has a list of arguments after all the options for FASTAs.
 In DRAM1, the wild card path to FASTA files had to be a string.
 That was ok, but it was confusing at times.
 DRAM2 uses a normal file path instead.